 The help of supportive specialist solicitors can however at least ease the financial burden that often follows the death of a loved one and can aid in starting to rebuild the lives of those who were financially dependent on the deceased.

-Making a claim for compensation at what will be a highly emotional time will obviously not be the first thing loved ones think about or even at all.
+Making a claim for fatal accident compensation at what will be a highly emotional time will obviously not be the first thing loved ones think about or even at all.
 But in many cases compensation will be financially essential for the family to make ends meet after the death, and we will try to understand the needs of the family and to secure an early interim payment where possible.